ganbarodigital/go_envish/README.md

 `type Expander interface { ... }`

-Expander is the interface that wraps a variable backing store that also supports string expansion.
+Expander is the interface that wraps a key/value store that also supports string expansion.

 ### type [LocalEnv](/localenv.go#L43)